duckdb/duckdb-web/docs/guides/data_viewers/tableau.md

 quit
 ```

-Create this file with Script Editor and save it as a packaged application.
+Create this file with Script Editor (in `/Applications/Utilities`) and save it as a packaged application.
 You can then double-click it to launch Tableau.
-You will need to change the application name when you get upgrades.
+You will need to change the application name in the script when you get upgrades.

 ## Windows Desktop